PIH/petl/README.md

   create temporary tables, etc, but the final statement should be a `select` that extracts the data out of MySQL.

 * The "load" YAML file (in the above example, `target.yml`) generally is a single `create table` command used to create the table to load the data into.
-Therefore it should match the schema of the `select` at the end of the extract sql
+Therefore it should match the schema of the `select` at the end of the extract sql.

+* The "load.schema" attribute is optional.
+If not specified, then no target table creation or deleting is done by the job.

 ### pentaho-job